Czensored/.dotfiles/README.md

 ### 3. Install Homebrew Packages From Backup

-Make sure you're in the `.dotfiles` directory for Step 3 and 4:
+Make sure you're in the `.dotfiles` directory for steps 3 and 4:

 ```bash
 brew bundle Brewfile